sap-tutorials/Tutorials/tutorials/hxe-ua-getting-started-vm/hxe-ua-getting-started-vm.md

 7. A configuration script will run if this is the first login.
 It will prompt you for a new `HANA database master` password, and ask for your proxy information if you are installing server + applications virtual machine.
 Enter a strong password and add your proxy information (if applicable).

-    >**Tip:** This configuration script changes the password for the SYSTEM user.
-If you installed the server + applications virtual machine, it also changes the passwords for these users: XSA_ADMIN, XSA_DEV, and XSA_SHINE.
+    >**Tip:** This configuration script changes the password for the `SYSTEM` user.
+If you installed the server + applications virtual machine, it also changes the passwords for these users: `XSA_ADMIN`, `XSA_DEV`, and `XSA_SHINE`.
 Make a note of the password, since you'll need it later.

     SAP HANA 2.0, express edition is now running.